KrisKasprzak/FlickerFreePrint/README.md

 #include <FlickerFreePrint.h>

-2. create a FlickerFreePaint object for each data to be drawn (pass in your display object and set fore color and back color)
+2. create a FlickerFreePaint object for each data to be drawn (put the <object type netween the brackets>, pass in your display object and set fore color and back color)
         <br>
 FlickerFreePrint<ILI9341_t3> Data1(&Display, 0xFFFF, 0X0000);